croquet/croquet-docs/croquet/tutorials/1_5_3d_animation.md

 ## Initializing the Library-Defined Services

-  Stated simply, Three.js provides a collection of classes that enable an application to set up a scene filled with 3D objects, and to render those objects - as seen from a virtual camera at a specified position in the scene - in each animation frame (for example, 60 times per second).
+  Three.js provides a collection of classes that enable an application to set up a scene filled with 3D objects, and to render those objects - as seen from a virtual camera at a specified position in the scene - in each animation frame (for example, 60 times per second).
 Rendering takes place onto a `<canvas>` element that the app developer adds to the HTML document.

   This app uses Three.js purely on the view side: that is, for creating a 3D rendering of the bouncing balls and of the central sphere that they bounce off.